Odisha train crash: Railways seeks CBI probe, hints at sabotage; two tracks repaired; many bodies unidentified | Business

 Officials said till the overhead electric cable is repaired, only diesel locomotives can be run and it may take another three days before electric trains can ply.

-The ministers said restoration work was being carried out on a war footing and efforts were on to send people affected back home.
+The ministers said restoration work was being carried out on a war footing and efforts were on to send the passengers back home.

 ''By Tuesday we should be able to do it,'' Pradhan said.

-Many of the passengers in the two trains were migrant workers.
+Many of the passengers on the two trains were migrant workers.
 Railway spokesperson Amitabh Sharma said that even if the victims were ticketless travellers, they will receive compensation.

 This is in line with a Supreme Court order, officials said.